podium-lib/podlet/README.md

-Where the proxy endpoints is mounted in a layout is available on the [`publicPathname`](https://github.schibsted.io/Podium/context#public-pathname) on the [context](https://github.schibsted.io/Podium/context) of each request to the podlet.
+Where the proxy endpoints is mounted in a layout is available on the [`publicPathname`](https://github.schibsted.io/Podium/context#public-pathname) of the [context](https://github.schibsted.io/Podium/context) of each request to the podlet.

 By combining [`publicPathname`](https://github.schibsted.io/Podium/context#public-pathname)